Stephen Ezell

 Can China Innovate in EVs?

-Join ITIF in person on Capitol Hill to explore the innovation of Chinese EV and battery producers, the current state of global competition, China's aggressive support tactics, and what the US needs to do to stay competitive.
+Watch now for an expert briefing event on Capitol Hill where panelists discussed an ITIF report exploring Chinese EV innovation, the state of global competition in EVs, China’s aggressive support tactics, and what the United States needs to do to stay competitive.

 The Right Prescription: Policy Priorities for Advancing Innovation in U.S. Biopharmaceutical Manufacturing